CriticalHD/WP-checkers/README.md

 - Went through 23 revisions
 - Fixed crossystem diagnostics not being true
 - Added details to the crossystem dev_boot_usb (fixing and gbb)

+## Latest SH Update V40-51

+- Made a cb-wp sh version to work in vt3
+- Removed payload menu
+- Fixed a ton of bugs
+- Tried to keep some functionality